ThomasLeconte/vuetify3-dialog/README.md

 import {Vuetify3Dialog} from 'vuetify3-dialog'

 const app = createApp(App)
+app.use(Vuetify3Dialog, {
-app.use(Vuetify3Dialog, { vuetify: vuetifyInstance }) //You must pass your vuetify instance as an option app.mount('#app')
+  vuetify: vuetifyInstance, //You must pass your vuetify instance as an option
+  defaults: {
+    //You can pass default options for dialogs, dialog's card and snackbars here }
+})
+app.mount('#app')
 ```